novika-lang/novika/README.md

 ## Want to learn more?

 1. Explore files in `tests/` to see how various words can be used.
 Beware, however, that those are internal behavior tests — and most of the time, they aren't practical/particularly readable.
 2. Explore `help` messages of various words.
-A less up-to-date but more convenient way to do the same is to read word documentation [here](https://novika-lang.github.io/words/).
+Read word documentation [here](https://novika-lang.github.io/docs/).
 3. Explore files in `env/core`, the language's standard library.
 4. Explore the [Wiki](https://github.com/novika-lang/novika/wiki).